A non-Soap Opera

 - Young Heroes in Love, a short-lived DC Comic.

-- Exemplified by Chris Claremont's early work on the X-Men.
+- Exemplified by Chris Claremont's work on the X-Men.

 - Preacher had long stretches where the story took a break from the overall Rage Against the Heavens plot to focus on the relationships between the three main characters.
 This is most evident in the arcs later collected in Dixie Fried and All Hell's a-Comin'.